ViaHero · January 28, 2019

 JR Passes can be used on bullet trains

-Japanese bullet trains, or Shinkansen in Japanese, are not only high-speed trains but the fastest in the world.
-So, it’s safe to say they’ll get you where you need to go in no time.
-If this is your first time in Japan, we’d say this is a uniquely Japanese experience you can’t miss—so make sure to buy a Japanese Rail Pass (discounted tickets just for travelers) and all aboard!
+Japanese bullet trains, or Shinkansen in Japanese, aren't just high-speed—they're the fastest in the world.
+It’s safe to say they’ll take you where you want to go in no time.
+If this is your first time in Japan, a ride on a bullet train is a uniquely Japanese experience you can’t miss—so make sure to buy a Japanese Rail Pass (discounted tickets just for travelers) and all aboard!
 You can even buy your JR Pass online before your trip.

 Ready head to Japan?
 We thought so!
 Our local trip planners are here and ready to create your perfect trip!
 Or, if you still have questions, feel free to message us.
 And before your trip, make sure to check out: